Guidelines for Contributors

 Submissions are invited from any of the disciplines used in

-developing understanding and providing explanations to the fiel of cultural management.
+developing understanding and providing explanations to the field of cultural management.

-Authors has to confirm our Publication Ethics and Publication Malpractice Statement.
+Authors must comply with our Publication Ethics and Publication Malpractice Statement.

 All work submitted should be original, unpublished work, not

 under consideration elsewhere.
 All submissions undergo a